Overview – METROL SEA-CELL Electrochlorinator

-- The electrochlorinator is designed to operate at 145-psi [10-bar] maximum gauge pressure; it has been tested to 220 psi [15.2 bar] and has withstood 580 psi [40 bar] during certification trials without leaks.
+- Designed to operate at 145psi (10bar), tested to 220 psi [15.2 bar]; has withstood 580 psi [40 bar] during certification trials without leaks

 - Compact design reduces weight and space requirements.

 - Vertical orientation facilitates removal of hydrogen byproduct of the electrolytic process